 On this page

 Do you want to carry out other activities in this area, for which you require an all-in-one permit for physical aspects?
 Then you can apply for an all-in-one permit for physical aspects with regard to all activities you are planning.
 This applies, for example, to building projects or when you want to start a campsite.
 In that case you do not have to apply for a separate Nature Conservation Act permit.

 How to apply?

-You apply for an All-in-one Permit for Physical Aspects to the Service Counter All-in-one Permit for Physical Aspects or your municipality.
-You apply for the Nature Conservation Act permit to the provincial authority.
+You can apply for an all-in-one permit for physical aspects from the service counter all-in-one permit for physical aspects or your municipality.
+You can apply for the Nature Conservation Act permit from the provincial authority.
 However, in some cases you need to apply for a Nature Conservation Act permit to the Netherlands Enterprise Agency (RVO, in Dutch).
 For instance if the project has significant societal impact, exceeds provincial borders, or is located in the sea.